-- (B) Each school district shall require that, during Celebrate Freedom Week or other week of instruction prescribed under subparagraph (A) of this paragraph, students in Grades 3-12 study and recite the following text: "We hold these Truths to be self-evident, that all Men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the Pursuit of Happiness--That to secure these Rights, Governments are instituted among Men, deriving their just Powers from the Consent of the Governed." - (8) Students identify and discuss how the actions of U.S. citizens and the local, state, and federal governments have either met or failed to meet the ideals espoused in the founding documents. - (c) Knowledge and skills. - (1) History.
+- (B) Each school district shall require that, during Celebrate Freedom Week or other week of instruction prescribed under subparagraph (A) of this paragraph, students in Grades 3-12 study and recite the following text from the Declaration of Independence : "We hold these Truths to be self-evident, that all Men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the Pursuit of Happiness--That to secure these Rights, Governments are instituted among Men, deriving their just Powers from the Consent of the Governed." - (8) Students identify and discuss how the actions of U.S. citizens and the local, state, and federal governments have either met or failed to meet the ideals espoused in the founding documents. - (c) Knowledge and skills. - (1) History.
 The student understands how geography and processes of spatial exchange (diffusion) influenced events in the past and helped to shape the present.
-The student is expected to: - Comment (A) analyze the effects of physical and human geographic patterns and processes on the past and describe their impact on the present, including significant physical features and environmental conditions that have influenced the past, migration patterns, and shaped the distribution of culture groups today; and - (B) trace the spatial diffusion of phenomena such as the Columbian Exchange or the diffusion of American popular culture and describe the effects on regions of contact. - (2) History.
+The student is expected to: - (A) analyze [the effects of physical and human geographic patterns and processes on the past-and describe their impact on the present, including] significant physical features and environmental conditions that have influenced the past and migration patterns and have shaped the distribution of culture groups today; and - (B) trace the spatial diffusion of phenomena such as the Columbian Exchange or the diffusion of American popular culture and describe the effects on regions of contact. - (2) History.
 The student understands how people, places, and environments have changed over time and the effects of these changes.
-The student is expected to: - Comment (A) describe the human and physical characteristics of the same regions at different periods of time to analyze evaluate relationships between past events and current conditions; and - (B) explain how changes in societies such as population shifts, technological advancements, and environmental policies have led to diverse uses of physical features over time such as terrace farming, dams, and polders. - (3) Geography.
+The student is expected to: - (A) describe the human and physical characteristics of the same regions at different periods of time to analyze [evaluate] relationships between past events and current conditions; and - (B) explain how changes in societies such as population shifts, technological advancements, and environmental policies have led to diverse uses of physical features over time such as terrace farming, dams, and polders. - (3) Geography.
 The student understands how physical processes shape patterns in the physical environment.
 The student is expected to: - (A) explain weather conditions and climate in relation to annual changes in Earth-Sun relationships; - (B) describe the physical processes that affect the environments of regions, including weather, tectonic forces, erosion, and soil-building processes; and - (C) examine the physical processes that affect the lithosphere, atmosphere, hydrosphere, and biosphere such as hurricanes, El Niño, earthquakes, and volcanoes. - (4) Geography.
 The student understands the patterns and characteristics of major landforms, climates, and ecosystems of Earth and the interrelated processes that produce them.
-The student is expected to: - (A) explain how elevation, latitude, wind systems, ocean currents, position on a continent, and mountain barriers influence temperature, precipitation, and distribution of climate regions; - (B) describe different landforms such as plains, mountains, and islands and the physical processes that cause their development; and - (C) explain the influence of climate on the distribution of biomes in different regions.
+The student is expected to: - (A) explain how elevation, latitude, wind systems, ocean currents, position on a continent, and mountain barriers influence temperature, precipitation, and distribution of climate regions;